tracylooloo/SecurityThiefDemo/README.md

 # Final Project - Physical Computing and the Internet of Things

-This is a template for your final project documentation.
-Please replace <content like this> with your own.
-For help with the syntax of Github markdown, visit: [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)

 *Name:*  Tracy Lu

 *Date:* December 2017

 ## Project:  Security Thief

-< 2 - 3 sentence brief description / abstract of your project>
 The purpose of my project was to display potential attacker effects and inspire caution about the use of IOT and cloud-based voice assistant devices, especially ones linked to private information and important smart home hardware.
 This was done by creating a series of Alexa Skills that involve private data and hardware.